kamaldeen91/qsp-modeling-with-python/README.md

 par = [ka, K, K12, K21]
 ```
 Observe that when defining **two_c_model** in this case, we ensured that F is listed as the last entry in the function.
-Always ensure this.
-> If I had run the simulation for my_model defined above the output would be wrong and can be fixed after rearraging my parameters for my_model defined above, for instance **my_model(y, t, ka, K, K12, K21, _F_)**.
+Always ensure this! *If I had run the simulation for my_model defined above the output would be wrong and can be fixed by rearraging parameters in the parentheses for my_model function, for instance as my_model(y, t, ka, K, K12, K21, F).*

 The simulation of the model is given as follows